lgraba/PHPAuthentication/README.md

 + Profile pictures from Gravatar by editing User class and navigation template
 + Remember Me function - form, cookie creation/deletion, logic and Logging out
 + User Profile Route, View, and nav link
-+ Users List
++ Users List Route, View, and nav link
++ User Permissions - Created table, class, routes, and views for example administrator area

 ##### Up Next:
-+ User Permissions
++ Custom 404

 ##### Todo: A few things I've thought about doing in the future
-1. Add first and last names to User, Login route, and all associated views.
-2. Allow user to view and edit their profile
-3. Allow user to recover their password via hash link
-4. API for user statistics?
-5. Create administrator user permission
-6. Create routes and views appropriate to administrator permission
++ How to handle user statistics
++ How to do testing - unit testing package?